The Most Important Running Stretches

 What's Bad When It Comes to Running Stretches?

-The bad approach to running stretches is to do none at all.
-In addition to that you do not really think that a warm-up or a cool-down are all that important.
-When you need to run, you run and you are quite happy to go hell for leather right out of the gate.
+The bad approach to stretching is to do none at all.
+And to completely ignore the idea of needing a warm-up or a cool-down.
+Is this you?
+Then you are quite happy to go hell for leather right out of the gate.
+Also, please read on, you may learn a thing or two in the remainder of this article.

 running tips ad